opdev1004/crumbdbjs/README.md

 ```

 ## 📖 Documents

 CrumbDB or CrumbFiles can be used for document database management.

 ### CrumbDB Examples

 ```
 import { CrumbDB } from 'crumbdbjs';

-// Need an instance that will manage file locking global.crumbdb = new CrumbDB();
+// Need an instance that will manage file locking, you can pass number of file descriptor limit, default is 512
+// For example, global.crumbdb = new CrumbDB(256);
+global.crumbdb = new CrumbDB();

 async function example()